springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/cloud-native-buildpacks-with-kpack/step5.md

 The ClusterBuilder and Image are two of the CRDs that were installed with kpack.

 The other resources in the file support the above Image configuration.
-You can see a ClusterBuilder resource contaning the precise details of what we are calling the default builder.
-Also, the Secret and ServiceAccount help provide write access to Docker Hub.
+You can see a ClusterBuilder resource contaning the precise details of what we are calling the default builder (cloudfoundry/cnb:bionic).
+Also, the Secret and ServiceAccount help provide _write_ access to Docker Hub.

 # Provide your Docker Hub credentials